mikeylong/mikeylong.github.io/_includes/my-story.md

 > When I joined Pivotal, there were only two designers working on Cloud Foundry.

 After nearly 5 years at Pivotal, I had contributed to just about every aspect of the product: Command line interface design, documentation, customer onboarding, security, monitoring, etc. And as a manager, **I built a team of talented designers who made a significant and positive impact on every area of the platform**.
-From hiring, to onboarding, to career growth, we matured the design practice to support a model of dedicated, knowledgable, and colalborative product designers.
+From hiring, to onboarding, to career growth, we matured the design practice to support a model of dedicated, knowledgable, and collaborative product designers.

 > I stayed with Pivotal because of the people and the positive impact we were making in the world.